After one year in sanctuary, Jose Robles detained by ICE after leaving Seattle church

 Restrepo said the agency also looks at how long ago incidents occurred and whether there’s been rehabilitation.
 She also noted Roles was never convicted on a domestic-violence charge.

-“Jose has made mistakes,” the lawyer said, but he continues to be a “huge part” of his family’s life.
+“Jose has made mistakes,” his lawyer said, but he continues to be a “huge part” of his family’s life.

 On Wednesday, he held hands with his wife as he prepared to go into the Homeland Security building and his supporters chanted and sang words of encouragement.

-“May the people he meets inside that building know he is not alone but has a community behind him,” said the Rev Beth Chronister, of University Unitarian Church.
+“May the people he meets inside that building know he is not alone but has a community behind him,” said the Rev. Beth Chronister, of University Unitarian Church.

 “OK,” Robles finally said and nodded.
-He hugged his wife and daughters before he slowly walked in, along with his lawyer and an aide to U.S. Rep. Pramila Jayapal, who has advocated on his behalf.
+He hugged his wife and daughters before he slowly walked in, with his lawyer and an aide to U.S. Rep. Pramila Jayapal, who has advocated on his behalf.

 Outside, his family was left in tears.